NathanSepul/flutter_ci_appollo/README.md

 - <*password*> is the password to connect to your account on appollo
 - <*application_key*> is the key off your application.

 If you forgot the application's key you can use this following command :
 ```
 appollo app ls
 ```

 <h2>Usage</h2>

+Now that all is configured you doens't need to do anything else.

+The previous worflow is call on each push no matter the branch because there is just specified *on: ['push']*.

+However the last job is cald only if there are a push on th branch *production*